antwanvdm/daily-1mb-message/README.md

 column that will have a status based on specific search parameters.
 This way I know a message has a 'special' status and I can filter on the specific status when I want to filter my results.

+### Challenge: Twitter API getting a paid plan
+The whol Elon Musk situation is not helping Twitter imho.
+Making the API paid is a very bad plan.
+I have no idea what remains free, but I didn't want the application to depend on it.
+Telegram has a very developer friendly interface, so I added this as second option.

 ## Example chats
 For those unfamiliar with the file format of the old MSN chatlogs, I added